mvolkmann/Cuis-Smalltalk-WindowManager/README.md

 The second issue is related to window sizes and locations.
 When opening a previously saved Cuis image on a laptop, it opens on the laptop screen.
-If you have an external monitor whose screen is larger than the laptop screen and you have moved and sized windows to utilize the extra space, that work will be lost when the Cuis window is moved from the laptop screen to the external monitor.
+Suppose you move the Cuis window to an external monitor, resize the window to fill the entire screen, and carefully position and resize each window within the Cuis window to utilize the space.
+If you save the image, quit, and restart it, the Cuis window will once again open on the laptop screen.
+The positions of all the windows inside the Cuis window will be modified to fit on the smaller screen.
+If you then move the Cuis window back to the external monitor, all the work you did to reposition and resize the windows will have been lost.

 In the Windows menu this package adds: